-Vacuum Bagging is a technique that uses vacuum pressure on a composite laminate during the cure cycle.
+Vacuum Bagging is a composite manufacturing process in which vacuum pressure is used during the resin cure cycle.
 Pressurizing a composite lamination serves several functions.
-First, it removes trapped air between layers.
-Second, it compacts the fiber layers for efficient force transmission among fiber bundles and prevents shifting of fiber orientation during cure.
-Third, it reduces humidity.
-Finally, and most important, the vacuum bagging technique optimizes the fiber-to-resin ratio in the composite part.
-Vacuum Infusion is a fabrication technique that uses vacuum pressure to drive resin into a laminate.
+First, it removes air trapped in and between the layers of a laminate.
+Second it compacts the fiber layers, allowing for efficient force transmission among fiber bundles.
+This prevents shifting of fiber orientation during the resin cure cycle.
+Third, by removing the air from the lamination, the humidity level of the laminate is reduced.
+Finally, and most importantly, the vacuum bagging technique improves the fiber-to-resin ratio in the composite part by eliminating excess resin.
+Resin Infusion is a related composite manufacturing process, which uses vacuum pressure to drive resin into the laminate.

 Browse the categories below to find all of the materials, supplies, and additional information you need for your vacuum bag or resin infusion project.